Physically motivated improvements of Variational Quantum Eigensolvers: Computational details

 \section{Computational details}

 All simulations have been done with a custom implementation of ADAPT-VQE in Python using NumPy,\cite{numpy} SciPy,\cite{2020SciPy} and OpenFermion\cite{mcclean2019openfermion} packages.
 The mapping between fermionic and spin operators has been done following the Jordan-Wigner (JW) transformation.\cite{JW:mapping:1928} Assessments of the Hamiltonian in sections~\ref{sec:h4} and~\ref{sec:h2o} have been done using sparse matrices.
 The building and measurement of quantum circuits in section~\ref{sec:depth} have been performed with the Qiskit platform.\cite{Qiskit} In all cases, the energy has been evaluated without including quantum noise.
 Numerical optimizations of amplitudes $\{\theta_i\}$ have been performed with the Broyden–Fletcher–Goldfarb–Shanno (BFGS)\cite{BFGS} algorithm as implemented in the SciPy module, except for the measurement of circuit depths (section~\ref{sec:depth}), where the constrained optimization by linear approximation (COBYLA) optimizer\cite{Powell:cobyla:1994} was employed.
 The convergence criteria for ADAPT-VQE is controlled through the tolerance value $\delta$ for the classical optimizer.
 Convergence is achieved when the energy for an ADAPT-VQE iteration is above the previous one.
 We set $\delta=10^{-4}$ Hatrees for all simulations.
+The choice of this rather large threshold is motivated by the practical limitations of quantum hardware to reach energy errors below $10^{-4}$ Hartrees due to statistical noise.